Robert Polidori: Equipment and approach

-Polidori takes photographs with a large-format analog (photographic film) view-camera using 5x7, 8x10, or 11x14 inch color sheet negatives although, at times, uses a medium-format camera.
+Polidori takes photographs with a large-format analog (photographic film) view-camera using 5x7, 8x10, or 11x14 inch color sheet negatives; at times, he also uses a medium-format camera.
 Shot in natural light with up to 5-minute exposures, his images are described as "almost forensic" in detail.
-His work includes meticulously framed single images, and multiple images of tracking shots, which are scanned and composited later by digital means.
+His work includes meticulously framed single images and multiple images of tracking shots, which are scanned and composited later by digital means.
 Polidori describes his photographic approach as inquisitive: "When you point a camera at something, it is like asking a question.
 But the picture that emerges is like an answer."
 He also noted the paradox of photographic labor, "to deliver up to some surface an epitome of something that occurred as an instant in the continuum of time, and to somehow how have it represent all of time."
-Interested in creating commemorative images which serve memory or history, some series like "Havana" include portraiture, while others like the Chernobyl Zones of Exclusion or New Orleans After the Flood, although representative of their inhabitants, are devoid of people.
+Interested in creating commemorative images which serve memory or history, some series like Havana include portraiture, while others like the Chernobyl Zones of Exclusion or New Orleans After the Flood are devoid of people although representative of their inhabitants.

-In a review of the 2006 "New Orleans after the Flood" exhibition, John Updike described his approach: "Polidori, his work makes clear, loves the grave, delicate, and poignant beauty of architecture when the distracting presence of human inhabitants is eliminated from photographs."
+In a review of the 2006 New Orleans after the Flood exhibition, John Updike described his approach: "Polidori, his work makes clear, loves the grave, delicate, and poignant beauty of architecture when the distracting presence of human inhabitants is eliminated from photographs."
 Noting the attendance of "more youthful African-Americans than usually make their way into the Met," he concluded: "It is for our children and our grandchildren—for the historical record...
 This is what it looked like; this is what we don’t want to happen again."
 This approach was debated within art blogs and criticized for contextual loss when one image was used in a Brazilian non-profit, anti-smoking campaign.
 At the time of his 2016 New York exhibition, Polidori commented: "Personally I am more attracted to photographs that attempt to be more objective and 'emblematic' of a subject’s qualities rather than a personal subjective interpretation of phenomena."